-They originally selected Alphacam to take full advantage of their 4-axis CNC router, which their previous software could not handle.
-But they swiftly found Alphacam’s nesting and simulation capabilities were also particularly powerful tools.
-In fact, CNC programr / router operator Myron Miller says seeing the exact cutting tool on his computer screen is “awesome,” and the nesting feature saves them a considerable amount of time compared to drawing, nesting and dragging parts manually.
+They originally selected ALPHACAM to take full advantage of their 4-axis CNC router, which their previous software could not handle.
+But they swiftly found ALPHACAM’s nesting and simulation capabilities were also particularly powerful tools.
+In fact, CNC programmer / router operator Myron Miller says seeing the exact cutting tool on his computer screen is “awesome,” and the nesting feature saves them a considerable amount of time compared to drawing, nesting and dragging parts manually.

 Located in Holmes County, Ohio, Keim Lumber is one of just a handful of lumberyards that still has hitching posts in regular use – for the horse-drawn buggies driven in the local Amish communities.
 But the parking lot is also used by tourist buses, as the 125,000 square foot showroom on Keim’s 40 acre site is a popular travel destination.